Someone is hacked every 39 seconds. That was concluded by a study by Michael Cukier from the Clark School of Engineering.

 - Alert those connected to you

-Anyone who may be affected should know as soon as possible to avoid interacting with messages coming from your devices.
+Anyone who may be affected should know as soon as possible to avoid interacting with messages coming from their devices.

 Bonus: Immediately Alert Your IT Department